How the Dead Can Talk to us.

-The spirit person may, for example, highlight a memory about someone at school that the medium knew who had the same name as the spirit communicator.
+The spirit person may, for example, highlight a memory about someone at school.
+This may be someone that the medium knew who had the same name as the spirit communicator.
 It would be like shouting out, “Hey my name is Fred.
 Just like the Fred you knew at school.”
-A childhood memory of Fred would spring to the medium’s mind and this may then be given as the spirit’s name.
+A childhood memory of Fred would spring to the medium’s mind.
+This may then be given as the spirit’s name.
 In the same way, the spirit will draw many other comparisons to impress the medium’s mind with similarities of stature, character, career, and so on.

-Phill kicked off by reading aloud a long list of facts about the guest’s life that he had written down during the week before.
-He gave the exact place they had booked for their vacation as well as a profile of the recipient’s grandfather, who had died inFranceduring World War I. This technique is called advance clairvoyance, and is something I encourage everyone to practice for homework and bring with them to read out loud when we have a guest.
+Phill kicked off by reading aloud a long list of facts about the guest’s life.
+He had written things down during the week before.
+He gave the exact place they had booked for their vacation as well as a profile of the recipient’s grandfather, who had died in France during World War I. This technique is called advance clairvoyance.
+It is something I encourage everyone to practice for homework and bring with them to read out loud when we have a guest.
 The rest of the group worked specifically with clairvoyance, clairaudience, and clairsentience.

 Spirit Communications require sensitivity to spirit thoughts

-In fact, the communicator had lived inWales, the place.
-Steinar had been given a name by way of a picture, as I described earlier.
+In fact, the communicator had lived in Wales, the place.
+Steinar was given a name by way of a picture, as I described earlier.
 For my own part, I connected with a and his friend of short stature who Charlie showed as so short that he could not see over the bar.
-I have touched on only a few of large number of verified facts that came through, but what is of note here is that each of the practitioners used different forms of mediumship: clairvoyance, clairaudience, and clairsentience.
+I have touched on only a few of large number of verified facts that came through.
+What is of note here is that each of the practitioners used different forms of mediumship: clairvoyance, clairaudience, and clairsentience.